 - 8.1.
-DHA licensed healthcare professionals using social media platforms shall ensure the following: - 8.1.1.
-Use separate personal and professional accounts. - 8.1.2.
-Comply with the DHA Code of Conduct for Healthcare Professionals. - 8.1.3.
-Clearly state name, title, professional qualification and speciality as per their DHA license.
+DHA licensed healthcare professionals using social media platforms should observe the following: - 8.1.1.
+Use separate personal and professional accounts.

-- 8.1.4.
-Provide information that is truthful, accurate, concise, up-to-date and easy to understand. - 8.1.5.
-Provide information that is supported by current international best practice in medicine, peer-reviewed literature, originated from recognized bodies of scientific and clinical knowledge and conform to minimal standards of care. - 8.1.6.
-Provide information that clearly indicates if the information provided is based upon scientific studies, expert consensus, professional experience or personal opinion. - 8.1.7.
-Disclose clearly any information (e.g., financial, professional or personal) that could influence patients' understanding or use of the information, products or services offered on any social media platforms offering healthcare services or information. - 8.1.8.
-Uses social media account to discuss latest treatment and therapies and medical news are safe and secure. - 8.1.9.
-Avoid claiming one's own services or products are superior to those provided by another physician, health professional or health facility. - 8.1.10.
-Protect patient privacy and confidentiality at all times, especially on social media. - 8.1.11.
-Prevent unauthorized access to patient's personal data, including pictures and its use to assure that de-identified data cannot be linked back to the user or patient. - 8.1.12.
-Obtain informed consent from a patient to disclose their health-related information. - Obtain verifiable consent from the child's parent before collecting, using, or disclosing personal or health information of a child below the age of eighteen (18) years.
+- 8.1.2.
+Clearly state name, title, professional qualification and speciality as per their DHA license. - 8.1.3.
+Provide information that is truthful, accurate, concise, up-to-date and easy to understand. - 8.1.4.
+Provide information that is supported by current international best practice in medicine, peer-reviewed literature, originated from recognized bodies of scientific and clinical knowledge and conform to minimal standards of care. - 8.1.5.
+Provide information that clearly indicates if the information provided is based upon scientific studies, expert consensus, professional experience or personal opinion. - 8.1.6.
+Disclose clearly any information (e.g., financial, professional or personal) that could influence patients' understanding or use of the information, products or services offered on any social media platforms offering healthcare services or information. - 8.1.7.
+Ensure social media account are used to discuss latest treatment and therapies and medical news are safe and secure. - 8.1.8.
+Avoid claiming one's own services or products are superior to those provided by another physician, health professional or health facility. - 8.1.9.
+Protect patient privacy and confidentiality at all times, especially on social media. - 8.1.10.
+Prevent unauthorized access to patient's personal data, including pictures and its use to assure that de-identified data cannot be linked back to the user or patient. - 8.1.11.
+Obtain informed consent from a patient to disclose their health-related information.

-- 8.1.13.
-Avoid identification of patients. - 8.1.14.
-SMAs shall not exceed their intended purpose and shall refrain from the following: - a.
-Providing information that is misleading or deceptive. - Inducing fear or concern in patients regarding their own health in order to increase demand for a product, procedure or service. - c.
-Creating an unnecessary need of a product, procedure or service. - d.
-Exploiting patients' vulnerability or lack of health or health-related knowledge. - e.
-Inappropriate and unprofessional behaviour online. - f.
-Cyber-bullying towards any individual or entity. - 8.1.15.
-Are accountable for the content and style of SMAs on their personal accounts. - 8.1.16.
-Report any unprofessional behaviour on social media to the health facility management or competent authority. - 8.1.17.
-Refer to the health facility's policy on social media for direction on the proper use of SMA. - 8.2.
-Visiting healthcare professionals should have a separate account for healthcare services provided in DHA healthcare facilities.
+- a.
+Obtain verifiable consent from the child's parent before collecting, using, or disclosing personal or health information of a child below the age of eighteen (18) years. - 8.1.12.
+Avoid identification of patients. - 8.1.13.
+Ensure that SMAs shall not exceed their intended purpose. - 8.1.14.
+Avoid providing information that is misleading or deceptive. - 8.1.15.
+Avoid inducing fear or concern in patients regarding their own health in order to increase demand for a product, procedure or service. - 8.1.16.
+Avoid creating an unnecessary need of a product, procedure or service. - 8.1.17.
+Avoid exploiting patients' vulnerability or lack of health or health-related knowledge. - 8.1.18.
+Abide by and align with the DHA requirements for the Code of Conduct for Healthcare Professionals. - 8.1.19.
+Avoid inappropriate and unprofessional behaviour online. - a.
+Maintain professionalism online as one would during a face-to-face consultation. - 8.1.20.
+Avoid cyber-bullying towards any individual. - 8.1.21.
+Report any unprofessional behaviour on social media to the health facility management or competent authority. - 8.1.22.
+Refer to the health facility's policy on social media for direction on the proper use of SMA.

-9. STANDARD FIVE: USE OF PICTURES, IMAGES AND VIDEOS
+9. RECOMMENDATION FIVE: USE OF PICTURES, IMAGES AND VIDEOS